-As resettlement efforts advance, some Afghans face an uncertain future
+They made it out of Afghanistan.
+But their path ahead is uncertain.

 Housing is a critical need, resettlement agencies said.
 Some evacuees are being resettled in existing Afghan communities, such as in Southern California, where the cost of living can be expensive.
 Some Afghans are eligible for resettlement aid because they are refugees, but others are not.

-“All you have to do is look at a picture of these refugees on a C-17 — they’re coming in literally with their clothes on their backs,” said Krish O’Mara Vignarajah, president and CEO of Lutheran Immigration and Refugee Service, another refugee-resettlement agency.
+“All you have to do is look at a picture of these refugees on a C-17 — they’re coming in literally with their clothes on their backs,” said Krish O’Mara Vignarajah, president and CEO of Lutheran Immigration and Refugee Service, another resettlement agency.

 Federal officials have not said what will happen to evacuees who are not paroled into the United States.